thepaperpilot/thepaperpilot.github.io/site/garden/consumer-boycotts/index.md

 ## Caveats

 A lot of the advice here specifically applied to _consumer boycotts_.
 Other forms of collective action, such as work strikes and rent strikes, do not necessarily play by the same rules.
 While I still don't agree with having a pre-defined end time, strikes can often be effective much sooner than consumer boycotts, for example.

+Additionally, be wary whenever specific companies are championed as the ethical alternative, especially if that company is a giant.
+Corporations may adopt ethical branding while retaining other exploitative practices.
+This is called "rainbow capitalism", and includes things like making products that support progressive causes like BLM or trans rights while exploiting child labor or union busting.
+These companies may try to co-opt those progressive causes by suggesting the solution is "ethical consumption", which is not a replacement for systemic change.

 ## Who to Boycott